skypies/flightdb/README.md

 MLAT stuff

+1. Push out DataSystem and DataProvider: trackpoint, track, flight.
+2. DataSourceString(), for display
+3. remove/replace all callsites for DataSource

 * ensure the addfrag stuff is robust
 * ensure it won't get out of db v2

 Puzzles

 1. http://fdb.serfr1.org/fdb/debug?idspec=A835D1@1457364600
-- why not tagged with EPICK ?
-- why not tagged with AL ?
+- why not tagged with AL ? (callsign not properly populating identity ?